sajid-mulytic/mulytic_homework/task_4/task-4.md

 #### To change the port of *Elasticserach*

+Change the port number `2048` with your preferable one.

     sudo docker run --name es01-test --net elastic -p 127.0.0.1:2048:9200 -p 127.0.0.1:9300:9300 -e "discovery.type=single-node" docker.elastic.co/elasticsearch/elasticsearch:7.10.0

 #### To change the port of *Kibana*

+Change the port number `4096` with your preferable one.

     sudo docker run --name kib01-test --net elastic -p 127.0.0.1:4096:5601 -e "ELASTICSEARCH_HOSTS=http://es01-test:9200" docker.elastic.co/kibana/kibana:7.10.0

 You may need to stop the running elastic search or running Kibana.

 #### To stop

     sudo docker stop es01-test